 After a pause, the white lights come back on.
 They show a scanning marquee pattern for three or five seconds, as shown next.

-5. The Google Mini Then Reboots Itself
+5. The Google Home Mini Then Reboots Itself

 Several seconds into the reboot, the lights turn multi-colored as shown next.

-6. Google Mini Reboot Finishes
+6. Reboot Then Finishes

 Then, you hear the startup complete music and then the speaker speaks, “Welcome to Google Home.
 To get started, download the Google Home app on a phone or tablet.”

-7. The Google Mini Then Enters Setup Mode
+7. The Unit Then Enters Setup Mode

 8. Resetting Google Home Mini Now Done

 The light row then turns white with the four dots glowing.
 Then, the unit then stays in that state, in setup mode, until you run the setup procedure.
-Note that the Mini will not function fully again until properly set up and linked to a working Google account once more.
+Note that the smart speaker will not function fully again until properly set up and linked to a working Google account once more.

-Other Posts About the Google Home Mini Smart Speaker
+Other Google Home Mini Posts

-- How to Turn Down Google Home Mini Volume
+3. How to Turn Down Google Home Mini Volume

-Related Posts to Resetting Google Home Mini Instructions
+5. How to Pause Google Home Mini

 References for Resetting Google Home Mini Speaker